-This recipe is sooo delicious and the fish just melts in your mouth.
-For the fish I used Opakapaka “pakapaka” and Cod.
-They didn’t have the best selection of fish that day.
-Talapia would be great to use for this recipe but I’m writing it exactly like I made it the first time.
-I used Guinness for the beer batter because it was St. Patrick’s Day.
+This recipe is so delicious and the fish just melts in your mouth.
+I used Opakapaka “pakapaka” and Cod.
+They didn’t have the best selection of fish that day so I bought what looked the best.
+I used Guinness for the beer batter because it was St. Patrick’s Day!
 It works great and made the batter a rich maple color.
 Normally I make fish and chips (pictured) but for this feast I chose to do smashed potatoes.
 I just loved my potatoes mashed or smashed!

 - 1 bottle guinness beer (cold)